genomika/summercourse/Course_Materials/alignment/Tutorial.md

 ### Data used in this practical

+You have already worked with two human data samples, which we will continue to use here.
+The paired end data should already be located at:

+    $WORK/archive/original/2014_05.core_ngs

+- Sample_Yeast_L005_R1.cat.fastq.gz	Paired-end Illumina, First of pair, FASTQ	Yeast ChIP-seq
+- Sample_Yeast_L005_R2.cat.fastq.gz	Paired-end Illumina, Second of pair, FASTQ	Yeast ChIP-seq

 Create a ```data``` folder in your **working directory** and download the **reference genome sequence** to be used (human chromosome 21) and *simulated datasets* from **Dropbox** [data](https://www.dropbox.com/sh/4qkqch7gyt888h7/AABD_i9ShwryfAqGeJ0yqqF3a).
 For the rest of this tutorial the **working directory** will be **cambridge_mda14** and all the **paths** will be relative to that working directory: